Comparison of American and British English: Holiday greetings

 It is increasingly common for Americans to say "Happy holidays", referring to all, or at least multiple, winter (in the Northern hemisphere) or summer (in the Southern hemisphere) holidays (Christmas, Hanukkah, Kwanzaa, etc.) especially when one's religious observances are not known; the phrase is rarely heard in the UK.
 In the UK, the phrases "holiday season" and "holiday period" refer to the period in the summer when most people take time off from work, and travel; AmE does not use holiday in this sense, instead using vacation for recreational excursions.

 In AmE, the prevailing Christmas greeting is "Merry Christmas", which is the traditional English Christmas greeting, as found in the English Christmas carol "We Wish You a Merry Christmas", and which appears several times in Charles Dickens' A Christmas Carol.
 In BrE, "Happy Christmas" is a common alternative to "Merry Christmas".

 Idiosyncratic differences

 Omission of "and" and "on"

 Generally in British English, numbers with a value over one hundred have the word "and" inserted before the last two digits.
-For example, the number 151, when written in words or spoken aloud, would be "One hundred and fifty-one", in British English.
+For example, the number 151, when written in words or spoken aloud, would be "One hundred and fifty-one".
 In American English, numbers are typically said or written in words in the same way, however if the word "and" is omitted ("One hundred fifty-one"), this is also considered acceptable (in BrE this would be considered grammatically incorrect).

 Likewise, in the US, the word "on" can be left out when referring to events occurring on any particular day of the week.
 The US possibility "The Panthers won the game Sunday" would have the equivalent in the UK of "Manchester City won the match on Sunday."